alexandre-tvrs/alexandre-tvrs/README.md

 **`Developer | Machine Learning Engineer`**

-I'm an back-end developer and an future Machine Learning Engineer by FIAP.
+I'm an back-end developer and an future Machine Learning Engineer.

 ---